 The microprocessor technology features a digital display that shows you blending times and cycles.
 There is also a pulse button which is great for mixing in additional ingredients without pulverizing.
 We find it keeps certain recipes “chunkier” than with our Vitamix, such as in our skinny guacamole recipe.

 In addition to the program cycles, there are also manual speeds, which also automatically shut off after 50 seconds of continuous blending.

-The Blendtec models with the most features in terms of number of pre-programmed settings (6), manual speeds (10 to 100) and even additional high end features include:
+The Blendtec models with the most features in terms of the number of pre-programmed settings (6), manual speeds (10 to 100) and even additional high-end features include: